OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Permissions

 Android implements an extensive permissions system that is used as an access control mechanism.
-They are used to control access to sensitive user data and device resources.
+It ensures controlled access to sensitive user data and device resources.
 Prior to Android 6.0 (API level 23), all permissions an app requested were granted at installation.
 From API level 23 onwards, the user must approve some permissions requests during runtime.

-Protection Levels
+**Protection Levels**

 Android permissions are ranked on the basis of the protection level they offer and divided into four different categories: